Dig Deep: Spring 2026 Conference Schedule

 ~Devotions: David Dinkins

-What Editors Want in a Book Proposal (NavPress)
+11 AM: Deborah Sáenz, NavPress, What Editors Want in a Book Proposal

-1 PM Dr. Sharon Norris Elliott, 14 Things a Title Needs to Do
+1 PM: Dr. Sharon Norris Elliott, The 14 Targets a Title Must Touch

 Wednesday